githoov/articles/nlp.md

 |792960253834858496|Hey!
 Everything's fine.|en|SamTheMan|[{ "indices": [ 62, 70 ], "text": "nofilter" } ]|nofilter|

 ### Preliminaries
 There are a few things we need to do in order to get things rolling.

+First, we will make use of Looker's [derived tables](https://looker.com/docs/data-modeling/learning-lookml/derived-tables).
+For those who are unfamiliar, these will effectively string together a series of common table expressions (CTEs).
+There's some unique syntax involved.
+For instance, when we embed `${bag_of_words.SQL_TABLE_NAME}` in a block of SQL, Looker knows to replace this with a reference to the previously defined CTE, `bag_of_words`.

-First, we need two [JavaScript UDFs](https://docs.snowflake.net/manuals/sql-reference/udf-js.html).
+Second, we need two [JavaScript UDFs](https://docs.snowflake.net/manuals/sql-reference/udf-js.html).
 The first, `split_text`, is detailed in [Martin's blog on Tweet Sentiment](https://www.snowflake.net/blog/happy-tweet-sad-tweet-building-naive-bayes-classifier-sql), so I won't go over that.
-The second, `word_count`, takes an array as input and returns an array of key-value pairs, where the key is the word and the value is the number of times that word appears in the document.
+The second, `word_count`, takes an array as input and returns an array of key-value pairs, where the key is the word and the value is the number of times that word appears in the document—effectively, our bag of words.

 ```sql
 create or replace function word_count(WORDS variant)